 1. C-Level Support

-During the audit, it’s incredibly important that C-level executives and stakeholders understand and support the audit and the organization’s overall information security needs.
+During the audit, it’s important that C-level executives and stakeholders understand and support the audit and the organization’s overall information security needs.
 Without their support, how can any policies or procedures be implemented?
 Who will approve funding?
 Who will care about the outcome of the audit?

 2. Seeing Real Change Within Your Company